Anomaly Detection via Mean Shift Density Enhancement: Results

 \section{Results}

 We evaluate the proposed Mean Shift Density Enhancement (MSDE) method under the unsupervised ADBench protocol, considering both noise-free and noisy settings.
-Performance is assessed using three complementary metrics: AUC-ROC, AUC-PR, and Precision@n.
 Results are averaged over all datasets and three random seeds, ensuring robust comparisons.